 It’s never been easier to think green.
-In this day-and-age, you probably have a recycling bin at home and at work.
-That little blue bin with the unmistakable logo is a visible reminder to put your planet first.
+In this day-and-age, most people probably have a recycling bin at home and at work.
+That little blue bin with the unmistakable logo is a visible reminder to put our planet first.

 While it is easy to drop that empty soda bottle in the bin, what about household items?
 Well, it is not only possible but also surprisingly easy to recycle a wide variety of products.
 Read our guide and learn how to recycle mattresses, kitchen gear, electronics, and batteries.

-We’ve got the information you need to dispose of these materials in a safe and responsible manner.
+We’ve got the information people need to dispose of these materials in a safe and responsible manner.

 Mattresses And Box Springs

 Mattresses and box springs can be heavy and cumbersome.
-(If you’ve ever had to move a mattress up and down two flights of stairs, you know what we’re talking about.)
-So what are you supposed to do with your big old mattress?
+(If people have ever had to move a mattress up and down two flights of stairs, they know what we’re talking about.)
+So what is someone supposed to do with their big old mattress?
 These are definitely not going to fit in that little blue bin.

-If your community does not recycle mattresses, many mattress retailers will recycle your old mattress when you buy a new one.
-In addition, many online companies will pick up your old mattress when they deliver your new comfortable mattress.
-Take a close look at the delivery details when you are shopping for an online mattress, and you might not have to carry that old mattress on foot.
+If someone’s community does not recycle mattresses, many mattress retailers will recycle the old mattress when they buy a new one.
+In addition, many online companies will pick up the old mattress when they deliver a new comfortable mattress.
+People should take a close look at the delivery details when shopping for an online mattress, and they might not have to carry that old mattress on foot.

-Even in this age of chargeable electronics, many of your household electronics and devices may still require batteries.
-What are you supposed to do with these batteries when they run out of juice?
+Even in this age of chargeable electronics, many household electronics and devices may still require batteries.
+What is someone supposed to do with these batteries when they run out of juice?

 Like the other items on this list, batteries can be recycled.
 It is especially important to recycle batteries so we don’t have hazardous chemicals just sitting in landfills.

-First off, you won’t have to recycle batteries if you opt for reusable batteries.
-However, if you need to dispose of old batteries, follow the guidelines to the letter.
+First off, people won’t have to recycle batteries if they opt for reusable batteries.
+However, if one needs to dispose of old batteries, they should follow the guidelines to the letter.
 For example, automotive batteries can’t be discarded in landfills due to the toxic chemicals they contain.

-It’s also helpful to check with local retailers or your local trash hauler about battery collection programs.
+It’s also helpful to check with local retailers or the local trash hauler about battery collection programs.

 We live in an age of electronics.
 While we all wish our computers and other gadgets could last forever, this is simply not the case.

-If it is time to get rid of that old computer, you have a few options.
-First off, you can return it to the manufacturer for recycling.
-You can also wipe its memory and donate it to a charitable organization.
-By doing this, you can help the environment as well as those in need.
+If it is time to get rid of that old computer, people have a few options.
+First off, they can return it to the manufacturer for recycling.
+They can also wipe its memory and donate it to a charitable organization.
+By doing this, people can help the environment as well as those in need.

 How about cell phones?
-Again, you have options.
-Most cell companies will accept your old device as part of a trade-in or recycling program.
-For instance, you can trade in Apple devices for credit toward a new device.
-Even if they won’t take your device as a trade-in, Apple will recycle it for you.
+Again, people have options.
+Most cell companies will accept the old device as part of a trade-in or recycling program.
+For instance, people can trade in Apple devices for credit toward a new device.
+Even if they won’t take the device as a trade-in, Apple will recycle it.

 RELATED: Screen Time Before Bed